How to Use the Library's Internet Access

 The Fort Myers Beach Public Library provides Internet access to the public in order to make available a wide range of information resources, in support of the library's mission to make information available in a variety of formats, and to enable members of the public to become familiar with state-of-the-art information technology.

-Fort Myers Beach Library District Internet Access and Safety Policy No. FMBLO-803, effective September 23, 2003, establishes guidelines for use of the library's walk-up and extended use workstations.
-Click here to see the policy in its entirety.
+Fort Myers Beach Library District Internet Access and Safety Policy No. FMBLO-803, effective September 23, 2003, establishes guidelines for use of the library's Internet workstations or WiFi.

 Authority: Library Bill of Rights, the Freedom to Read, and the Freedom to View documents; Mission Statement, Fort Myers Beach Library District Board, CIPA, Florida Statutes.